 Lesson 4: Support different user groups

 One of the unique challenges in healthcare UX is designing for multiple stakeholders who interact with the same healthcare system: doctors, nurses, patients, and administrators.
+Designing a seamless and efficient experience for healthcare users requires an understanding of the target users in their everyday environment while upholding legal regulations such as HIPAA.
 Each group has distinct responsibilities, priorities, and interactions with healthcare applications.
 The goal is to meet everyone’s needs without creating a fragmented experience.

 Practical strategies: